Analysis | For the second year in a row, Biden gambles on the pandemic moving to the background

 The arrival of the delta variant last summer showed that places with lower vaccination rates could still host large, deadly surges.
 It revealed, too, that there was reason to think the partisan divide on vaccination that had widened as the months passed would be reflected in death tolls.
 The delta surge hit the South harder, apparently in part because high temperatures were more likely to push people inside.
 But even in this more-Republican region, the effects were larger in more-Republican counties.

-Then came omicron, which undercut our existing tools for combating the virus.
-Cloth masks weren’t as effective against it and the variant was better able to infect even the vaccinated.
+Then came the omicron variant, which undercut our existing tools for combating the virus.
+Cloth masks weren’t as effective against it, and the variant was better able to infect even the vaccinated.
 Case totals surged, breaking the scale of what we’d come to expect from daily infections.
-And while it’s beneficial that omicron appears to be less likely to lead to serious illness and that, as Centers for Disease Control and Prevention research shows, the vaccines continue to provide protection against sickness and death, the sheer scale of infections has had a massive toll.
+And while it’s beneficial that the omicron variant appears to be less likely to lead to serious illness and that, as Centers for Disease Control and Prevention research shows, the vaccines continue to provide protection against sickness and death, the sheer scale of infections has had a massive toll.
 On Wednesday, the seven-day average of deaths was over 2,500 — among the deadliest days of the pandemic.

 The omicron variant also revealed the flaw in the administration’s approach.
 Despite its having pledged to ensure it would provide sufficient testing, for example, Americans scrambled to obtain high-quality tests from health-care providers and at-home tests vanished from shelves.
 Only belatedly did the government start passing out masks and tests in an effort to help people combat the virus themselves.